 Irena Olšanská: Late Variscan volcano-plutonic complexes as markers of evolution of post-orogenic tectonic processes

-Funded by the Charles University Grant Agency project No. 124320 to Irena Olšanská.
+Funded by the Charles University Grant Agency project No. 354821 to Petr Vitouš.

 Tatiana Tkáčiková: Analog modeling of subduction zone processes

+Magma and hydrothermal fluids percolate through the upper crust during all stages of collisional orogeny.
 A wide range of complex depositional, deformational, and metamorphic processes that operate along subduction zones may be experimentally reproduced under laboratory conditions.
-The Bachelor research is focused on a critical evaluation of the existing experimental approaches and material parameters used to model subduction zone processes and evolution of accretionary wedges.
+The Master research is focused on a critical evaluation of the existing experimental approaches and material parameters used to model subduction zone processes and evolution of accretionary wedges.
 Several pilot experiments will also be designed and interpreted in terms of geological processes during the second part of the project.